Michael Kranefuss: Car No. 12 history

 The first No. 12 team for Penske was not always owned by the team.
 Originally the car was owned by Kranefuss.
 The team debuted in 1994 at Michigan as the #07 Ford driven by Robby Gordon.
 The car started and finished 38th after Gordon crashed on lap 70.
 After another start with Geoff Brabham at the Brickyard 400, the team went full-time in 1995 with John Andretti, a second-year driver.
 The car became #37 and was sponsored by Kmart and Little Caesars.
 Andretti won the pole at the Mountain Dew Southern 500 and finished 18th in the points.
 The team struggled in 1996.
 Before the season ended, Kranefuss decided change was needed, and replaced Andretti with the relatively unknown Jeremy Mayfield.

-The team improved to be 13th in the points in 1997, but it was obvious the team would not succeed if it only fielded one team.
+The team improved to be 13th in the points in 1997, but it was possible that the team would not succeed if it only fielded one team.
 In 1998, Kranefuss announced his team would merge with Penske Racing, and would also change to the #12 with Mobil Oil sponsoring the car.
-The move turned out to be a success, and Mayfield became the next big star.
+The move turned out to be a success, and Mayfield gained noteriety.
 He won the pole at Texas, and at one point in the season, found himself in the points lead.
 At the Pocono 500 in June, he won his first Winston Cup series race.
 Mayfield's breakout year in Winston Cup ended with a 7th-place finish in the points.
 Mayfield struggled in 1999, as he did not win and dropped 4 spots in the points.
 In 2000, he won the Pocono 500 and California 500.
 Midway through the season, Kranefuss sold his share of the team to Penske.
 Mayfield then suffered a concussion while practicing for the Brickyard 400.
 He missed two races recuperating from his injury and finished 24th in points.
 Following 2000, Kranefuss was no longer associated with the Penske No. 12; he fielded a No. 84 Ford for Shawna Robinson in 2001, but only qualified for one of four events attempted, at Michigan.

 Later, Kranefuss founded Falcon Cars with Ken Anderson in 2002, with the plan of entering a chassis into the IndyCar Series in 2003.
 However, the car never ran and the company quickly folded.